lanada/gym-maze/README.md

+# lanada_gym-maze

+This repository was folked from [tuzzer/gym-maze](https://github.com/tuzzer/gym-maze) repo.
+There was a minor error when installation, so we fixed it.

+you can refer below explanations about how to install and how use it. thanks.

 # gym-maze

 A simple 2D maze environment where an agent (blue dot) finds its way from the top left corner (blue square) to the goal at the bottom right corner (red square).